openfootball/spec/docs/README.md

 ###  Request for Comments

 You are welcome to comment on the default/standard Football.TXT format.
-You can find samples for the Football.TXT format, level 1 in the `/samples` directory and for level 2 in the `/samples-l2` directory and more upcoming experimental format extensions in the `/samples-lx` directory.
+You can find samples
+(i) for the Football.TXT format, level 1 in the `/samples` directory and (ii) for level 2 in the `/samples-l2` directory and (iii) more upcoming experimental format extensions in the `/samples-lx` directory.

 Tip - you can find the (work-in-progress) context-free LALR(1) grammar for the Football.TXT format in the [`/grammar`](https://github.com/sportdb/sport.db.v2/tree/master/parser/fbtxt/grammar) directory.